d1r3ct0ry/ducentregas/readme.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code according to the terms specified in the license agreement.
+This project is licensed under the [Apache License 2.0](LICENSE).
+For more information, see the [LICENSE](LICENSE) file in the root directory.